thejoyofcode/-Samsung_Data_Analysis/CodeBook.md

 Each row provides average values of mean and standard deviation for 66 variables for each subject for each activity (30 subjects * 6 activities/subject = 180 rows)

-VariableName	Description
+VariableName
-Subject_ID	subject identifier, factor variable, (1-30)
+Subject_ID: subject identifier, factor variable, (1-30)
-Activity_Name	activity name, factor variable, (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+Activity_Name: activity name, factor variable, (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 The remaining 66 variables are the means and standard deviations of time and frequency domain variables (see features_info.txt for details)